A Sequence-to-Sequence Approach to Dialogue State Tracking: Experiments

 We make use of the following metrics in evaluation.

 \textbf{Intent Accuracy}: percentage of turns in dialogue for which the intent is correctly identified.

 \textbf{Joint Goal Accuracy}: percentage of turns for which all the slots are correctly identified.
-For non-categorical slots, a fuzzy matching score is used on SGD and exact match are used on other datasets to keep our numbers comparable with other works.
+For non-categorical slots, a fuzzy matching score is used on SGD and exact match are used on the other datasets to keep the numbers comparable with other works.

 \textbf{Slot F1}: F1 score to evaluate accuracy of slot sequence labeling.